captnbp/docker-logstash/README.md

     $ git clone https://github.com/captnbp/docker-logstash.git
     $ cd docker-logstash

-If you are using Vagrant, start and provision a virtual machine using the provided Vagrantfile:

-    $ vagrant up
-    $ vagrant ssh
-    $ cd /vagrant

-From there, build and run a container using the newly created virtual machine:

-    $ make build
-    $ make <options> run

 You can now verify the logstash installation by visiting the [prebuilt logstash dashboard][3] running in the newly created container.